pplink/pagecall-demo/ios/PageCall/Pods/GoogleWebRTC/README.md

 # WebRTC SDK for iOS
 This pod contains the WebRTC iOS SDK in binary form.
 It is a dynamic library that contains the armv7, arm64 and x86_64 slices.
 Bitcode is not supported.
-Our currently provided API’s are Objective-C only.
+Our currently provided API’s are Objective C only.

-# NOTE

-This pod is no longer being updated.

 ## Getting started
 If you are new to WebRTC valuable resources can be found at webrtc.org/start/.